3 Day Short Poon Hill Trek3 Day Short Poon Hill Trek

 • The guide will give you insights into the local communities, culture, and even teach you some Nepali phrases.

 • Our Guides are first aid trained.
 They know how to handle situations like Altitude sickness or any other kind of injury.
-Also, if the case is serious, they helps in contacting to local authorities.

 • Guides are experts in handling logistics like transportation, permit checks, and even reserving the accommodation for you.
 In some cases, the connection of the guide helps you get Free Wifi along the route.